Discover Samothraki

 Location

-In the northeastern Aegean Sea, specifically the Thracian Sea; it is part of the Thracian island group, along with Thassos, Lemnos, Gökçeada (Gr.
+Samothrace is located in the northeastern Aegean Sea, specifically the Thracian Sea.
+It is part of the Thracian islands group, along with Thassos, Lemnos, Gökçeada (gr.
 Imbros), and Agios Efstratios.

 -